Phebalium distans: Description

 Phebalium distans is a tree that typically grows to a height of up to 8 m, but is shrub-like when young.
 It is more or less covered with silvery to rust coloured scales except for the upper surface of the leaves and petals.
 It has warty branchlets and linear leaves that are glabrous and glossy green on the upper surface, densely covered with scales on the lower surface, 14–62 mm long and 0.5–0.8 mm wide on a petiole 1.7–3 mm long.
-The flowers creamy yellow and arranged in umbels, each flower on a pedicel 4–5 mm long.
-The calyx is top-shaped, about 1 mm long, warty, glabrous on the inner surface and covered with warty glands on the outside.
+The flowers are creamy yellow and arranged in umbels, each flower on a pedicel 4–5 mm long.
+The calyx is top-shaped, about 1 mm long, glabrous on the inner surface and covered with warty glands on the outside.
 The petals are elliptical, about 3 mm long and densely covered with scales on the back.
 Flowering occurs from August to September.